• Tue. Feb 3rd, 2026

 SKIING TO HIKING & EVERYTHING IN BETWEEN

 Cyprus might not be the first place that comes to mind when considering winter sports, but it does offer a surprising array of quality winter activities.
-Winter in Cyprus presents a unique chance for some unique adventures.
+Winter in Cyprus presents a unique chance for a whole host of winter activities that offer unique adventures to all.
 With this in mind, the island has become a year-round destination with several seasonal offerings catering to both adventure seekers and those looking to enjoy a simple winter retreat.

 THE TROODOS MOUNTAINS